Data Protection Policy

 - Being physically constrained or to have restriction placed on freedom of movement.

-Inbrit Logistics Limited acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
-Inbrit Logistics Limited understands that this requires an ongoing review of both its internal practices in relation to its labour force and additionally, its supply chains.
+Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group acknowledge the responsibilities in relation to tackling modern slavery and commit to complying with the provisions in the Modern Slavery Act 2015.
+Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group understand that this requires an ongoing review of both the internal practices in relation to labour force and additionally, the supply chains.

-Inbrit Logistics limited does not enter into business with any other organisation, in the United Kingdom or abroad, which knowingly supports or is found to involve itself in slavery, servitude and forced or compulsory labour.
+Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group do not enter into business with any other organisation, in the United Kingdom or abroad, which knowingly supports or is found to involve itself in slavery, servitude and forced or compulsory labour.

-No labour provided to Inbrit Logistics Limited in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
-Inbrit Logistics Limited strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation.
+No labour provided to Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
+The Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group strictly adhere to the minimum standards required in relation to its responsibilities under relevant employment legislation in the respective countries the employees are situated.

 E) SUPPLY CHAINS

-In order to fulfil its activities, Inbrit Logistics Limited, being a Freight Forwarder only liaise with the main stream UK based supply chains as applicable and gather information only in order to render its services to the satisfaction of its clients.
+In order to fulfil the activities, Inbrit Logistics Limited being a Freight Forwarder and Security Escorts Transport ( 2004 ) being the Transport only liaise with the main stream UK based supply chains as applicable and gather information only in order to render services to the satisfaction of the clients.

 F) POTENTIAL EXPOSURE

-In general, Inbrit Logistics Limited considers its exposure to slavery / human trafficking to be relatively limited.
-Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies services to it.
+Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited & Eagle Trans Group consider the exposure to slavery / human trafficking to be relatively limited.
+Nonetheless, we have taken steps to ensure that such practices do not take place in the business nor the business of any organisation that supplies services to them.

-Inbrit Logistics Limited is open to diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains, including conducting a review of the controls of its suppliers and liaising with the Home Office for necessary recruitment requirements from abroad.
+Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group carry out due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in the organisations or supply chains, including conducting a review of the controls of the suppliers.

-Logistics Limited has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.
+The Organisations have not, to the knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.

-In accordance with section 54(4) of the Modern Slavery Act 2015, Inbrit Logistics Limited is open to taking steps relating to the following areas to ensure that modern slavery is not taking place:
+In accordance with section 54(4) of the Modern Slavery Act 2015, the Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group have taken the following steps to ensure that modern slavery is not taking place:

 - reviewing your supplier contracts to include termination powers in the event that the supplier is, or is suspected, to be involved in modern slavery;